-- Once the House and Senate Subcommittees establish funding levels for public media and the other Labor-HHS-Ed programs, the House and Senate Labor-HHS-Ed bills progress to their respective full Appropriations Committees for a vote.
+- Once the House and Senate Subcommittees establish funding levels for public media and the other Labor-HHS-Ed and Homeland Security programs, the House and Senate Labor-HHS-Ed and Homeland Security bills progress to their respective full Appropriations Committees for a vote.

-- Advocates who are represented by Members on the Labor-HHS-Ed Subcommittees and the Appropriations Committees will hear from the campaign to help advance funding through these key moments in the process.
+- Advocates who are represented by Members on the Labor-HHS-Ed and Homeland Security Subcommittees and the Appropriations Committees will hear from the campaign to help advance funding through these key moments in the process.